armaab/pdfmark/README.md

 * [ghostscript][2]

 ## Toc file
-With this small scripts, bookmarks are added to the original file by feeding the PDF and a toc file to this program.A toc file looks like the toc of a book, except some goodies at the beginning of each line.
-It's format is following:
+With this small scripts, bookmarks are added to a PDF file by feeding this file and a toc file to this program.
+A toc file looks like the toc of a book, except some stuffs at the beginning of each line, as shown in the following:
 ```
 !Contents 1
 !0.
 Introduction 2